abusaeed2433/JavaBasic/src/e_Classes/info.md

 - `triState.state` in outside is same as `this.state` inside the class for a specific object of the class.
 See `(b)` and `(a)`.
 - Practice yourself.

->> THERE IS NO SHORTCUT OTHER THAN PRACTICING.
+>> THERE IS NO SHORTCUT OTHER THAN PRACTICING